PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 producer without rebuilding edge maps.
 Singleton finite-float reading has one canonical owner in `core/model_ir_utils.py`.

+Squeeze/Reshape identity cleanup also uses the differential graph index.
+It normalizes explicit or inferred squeeze axes, proves the squeezed and restored shapes, rewires only consumers of the round-trip output, then removes both operators without rebuilding maps.
+Squeeze-axis normalization has one shared implementation in `core/model_ir_utils.py`.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,